 The governing body consists of four categories of governor, Staff, Parent, Community and Local Education Authority.
+On occasions an Associate Member may sit on the Board to offer particular expertise.
+Associate Members are not full members of the governing body.
 At Watlington, the composition is as follows:

 The Head Teacher

 The Head Teacher is automatically a governor.

 One member of staff has a place on the governing body, elected by their peers.

 All of these school-based governors remain on the governing body only while they are employed at the school.
 Should they retire or resign, a new nomination is required.

 Two governors are parents or carers of children enrolled at the school at the time of their appointment.
 Vacancies for parent governors must be notified to all parents and nominations requested.
 A ballot of all parents is held if there are more nominations than posts available.

 Four governors can be invited to serve by the governing body as being representative of the interests of the local community.
 Community governors can be reappointed an indefinite number of times at the end of their four year terms.

 Local Authority Governors

 One governor is appointed by the local authority to represent local interests.